OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/meda-services-managing-multiple-storage-accounts.md

         {
             var assetName = "UploadSingleFile_" + DateTime.UtcNow.ToString();

-            // If you are creating an asset in hello default storage account, you can omit hello StorageName parameter. var asset = _context.Assets.Create(assetName, storageName, assetCreationOptions);
+            // If you are creating an asset in the default storage account, you can omit the StorageName parameter. var asset = _context.Assets.Create(assetName, storageName, assetCreationOptions);

             var fileName = Path.GetFileName(singleFilePath);